robotics102/um-f25/project_0/1_first_cpp.md

 ## Testing

 All the code for this checkpoint can be tested by running the local unit tests.
 Make sure to build your code first by following the [instructions here](https://robotics102.org/um-f24/project_0/#building-your-code).
-To test only the code for this checkpoint run ```ctest -R HelloWorld && ctest -R GoBlue && ctest -R FightSong --output-on-failure``` in the ```/build``` directory.
+Run the following commands in the ```/build``` directory to run the tests for your code.
+Run ```ctest -R HelloWorld --output-on-failure``` to test Hello World.
+Run ```ctest -R GoBlue --output-on-failure``` to test Go Blue.
+Run ```ctest -R FightSong --output-on-failure``` the Fight Song.

 If you want to run your code manually and inspect the output (for debugging or just for fun) run one of the following in the ```/build``` directory.
 - Run ```./hello_world``` to run the hello world executable.